Teaching Statistics first appeared in 1979 and has been published three times a year ever since.

 Practical Activities, Classroom Notes; Assessment Matters; Computing Notes; Curriculum Matters; Data Stories; Book Reviews; Statistical Diversions.

-The aim is to inform, entertain, encourage and enlighten all who use statistics in their teaching or who teach statistics per se.
+The emphasis is on classroom-ready data stories, strategies and resources for hands-on learning of concepts and statistical thinking.
+The aim is to inform, entertain, encourage and enlighten all who teach statistics or use statistics in their teaching.

 |Teaching Statistics now has an online submission system (intended to speed up the review process).
 Please see more details: www.teachingstatisticsonline.org||Our first anthology: The Best of Teaching Statistics